 The OSI model was developed to standardize the procedure for exchanging information between processing systems.
 The OSI is the communication System reference model that has been defined by the international standard organization (ISO).
 It has seven layers of communication protocol intended as a standard for the development of a communications system worldwide.
 When a message is sent from one machine to another, it travels down the layers on one machine and then up the layers on the other machines.
 As the message travels down the first stack, each layer passes through except the physical layer and application layer, which adds a header.
 These headers contain pieces of control information that are read and a process by the corresponding layer on the receiving stack.

 The Layers of the OSI Models are:

-- Transport Layer: Transport layer breaks large message from the session layer into packets to be sent to the destination computer and reassembles packets into a message to be presented to the session layer.
+- Transport Layer: The transport layer breaks large messages from the session layer into packets to be sent to the destination computer and reassembles packets into a message to be presented to the session layer.
 The transport layer typically sends an acknowledgment to the originator for the message received.

-- Session Layer: Session layer establishes and terminates the session, queues of the incoming message and is responsible for recovery from an abnormally transmitted session.
-This layer allows application on separate computers to share a connection called a session.
+- Session Layer: The session layer establishes and terminates the session, queues of the incoming message, and is responsible for recovery from an abnormally transmitted session.
+This layer allows applications on separate computers to share a connection called a session.
 This layer provides services such as name lookup and security to allow two programs to find each other and establish the communication link.
-The session layer also provides for data synchronization and checkpoints so that in the even of a network failure only the data sent after the point of failure need be resent.
+The session layer also provides for data synchronization and checkpoints so that in the event of a network failure only the data sent after the point of failure need be resent.

 Comment below if you have queries related to the above topic, OSI (Open System Intercommunication) Model.